bamboo-lantern/cubelink/README.md

 # cubelink
-cubelink is a Java template engine for HTML (temporary).
+cubelink is a Java template engine(temporary) for HTML.